Working together on smart, sustainable cities

 These participants set the ecosystem in motion

 The Netherlands faces major and urgent challenges.
-CO2 and nitrogen emissions must be reduced significantly.
-We need 900,000 additional homes in the city, the climate urgently requires adjustments in the built environment and the energy supply is no longer a given.
+CO2 and nitrogen emissions must be significantly reduced.
+We need 900,000 additional homes in cities, the climate urgently requires adjustments to the built environment, and energy supply can no longer be taken for granted.

 developments high catherijne